kiikode/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 15. Convert from base 10 to base 16
 16. Encode and decode text
 17. Print other lines from the input
+18. Add 2 numbers in different base and print result in new base